Welcome to today's edition of the Rush 24-7 podcast.

 There was not a primary.

-The right message here would indict the way party bosses, Republican Party bosses and these big thinkers like Newt screwed the whole thing up from the get go.
+The right message here would indict the way party bosses, Republican Party bosses, and these big thinkers like Newt screwed the whole thing up from the get-go.

-Meantime, I mean that's probably what they're thinking today.
+Meantime, I mean, that's probably what they're thinking today.

-We we need we need Chris Shays type guys.
+We need Chris Shays type guys.

-But if the party, see this is the dirty little secret.
+But if the party, see, this is the dirty little secret.

 If the party had gotten behind Hoffman from the beginning, he would have won going away.